 Kenneth Lynn, ba ’78, CEO, University of Kansas Institute for Advancing Medical Innovation

 Kenneth Lynn is from Belleville and lives in Overland Park.
-He is the chief operating officer for the University of Kansas Institute for Advancing Medical Innovation and is an adjunct assistant professor in the Department of Health and Policy and Management at the University’s School of Medicine.
+He is the chief operating officer for the University of Kansas Institute for Advancing Medical Innovation and will teach a transaction law course at the University of Kansas School of Law next semester.

-Lynn also co-owns Dark Holler Design Works, which specializes in design tools and machinery, and previously served as the executive vice president of business development for NewLink Genetics Corp., among several other positions in a career in the biopharmaceutical industry that spans 30 years.
+Lynn also owns Dark Holler Design Works, which specializes in production design, prototyping and small-scale production, and previously served as the executive vice president of business development for NewLink Genetics Corp., among several other positions in a career in the biopharmaceutical industry that spans 30 years.

 He coached two University of Kansas law school teams in the 2014 transactional law meet and served on the school’s research board of trustees, among several other committees and boards.